 So now that we’ve established that the Whoosh Effect is confirmed in one way or another, how do you trigger it?

 One of the most common ways to trigger the Whoosh Effect is by increasing your calories once in a while.
 For example, if you’re used to eating only 1400 calories per day, then try increasing it by 300-500 calories for one day.

 You can also try having a cheat day or even 2-3 cheat days in a row.
 Just try not to go full crazy on your cheat days but just add in a meal or two per day that you usually wouldn’t eat because it would be too much.

-Some have had success triggering the Whoosh Effect by having a high carb refeed.
+Some have had success triggering the Whoosh Effect by having a high calorie meal and a high carb refeed.
 This is when you eat a lot of carbs for a day or two and try not to drink a lot of water.
 The body will then pull the water out of your fat cells and push it into your muscles.

 And you can also try drinking alcohol in the evening to trigger it.
 Alcohol is a diuretic that could help pull out and then flush out stubborn water weight by peeing.
 Most are really dehydrated the following day after a heavy night of drinking.
 You don’t have to get super drunk, but a few alcoholic beverages in one evening could enhance the Whoosh Effect.

 Lastly, you could hold onto water up to 10 days before menstruation if you’re a woman.
 This is because there’s a fluctuation in hormones leading up to menstruation resulting in water retention.
 Many women know what it’s like to be bloated when they’re on or right before their period (2).

 When on the keto diet, your body is more likely to have water weight gain than other diets.
 On the keto diet and low-carb diets, you’re going to need more water in the body’s fat cells.